hackclub/hackclub/meetings/2015-10-27_semester_planning.md

 #### Community

-- Club members join slack (at least 3 labs leaders get their entire clubs to join)
+- Club members join Slack (at least 3 labs leaders get their entire clubs to join)
 - Every labs leader active for the week in Slack
 - Every hackEDU club leader added to Slack (post in Facebook group)